Rat on city subway platform

 (Terminix: 13 | Orkin: 6)

-Representing the Mountain region, Denver’s rodent problem proves that rats and mice are a nationwide concern.
+Representing the Mountain region, Denver’s rodent problem proves that rats and mice aren’t just a coastal concern.
 On several occasions in the last five years, the city has even closed down public parks due to infestations.

 8. Baltimore